Cleo Odzer: Legacy

-The 2002 documentary Last Hippie Standing by Marcus Robbin covered the Goa scene and featured some of Cleo Odzer's old super-8 footage from the 1970s.
-She was interviewed by Robbins for the film in Goa shortly before her death, and said:
+The 2002 documentary Last Hippie Standing, directed by Marcus Robbin, explored the Goa scene and included some of Cleo Odzer's Super 8 footage from the 1970s.
+Shortly before her death, Odzer participated in an interview with Robbin for the film, sharing her candid reflections on the Goa community, the culture she had embraced, and her hopes for humanity:

-The film was dedicated to her memory.
+The film was dedicated to her memory, marking her as a pivotal voice of the hippie era and its enduring legacy.